 If plunging and cleaning the pop-ups fail, you should contact a licensed plumber who can snake the line.
 While you can rent snaking equipment yourself, there is the risk of damaging the pipes, particularly with power augers, which can break through drain lines.

 If you are dealing with a "slow block," in which the sink backs up after water has been running for a little while, your clog is likely very far down the line.
 In addition to the slow buildup, other fixtures in the home will be slow to drain, as well.
-This is a sign that the clog is somewhere in a main drain line (and perhaps caused by tree roots) and will likely require some heavy-duty equipment.
+This is a sign that the clog is somewhere in a main drain line (and perhaps caused by tree roots, which you may need a local Atlanta tree service company to deal with) and will likely require some heavy-duty equipment.
 To resolve this problem, you should call a licensed plumber, as the equipment necessary for this job is powerful, and the potential for injury is high for those without experience.